 TCLP 8 RCRA metals (As, Ba, Cd, Cr, Pb, Se, Ag, Hg) analysis of final leach residues from the initial stockpile column tests was completed by Western Environmental Testing Laboratory (January 2021) and results included in the McClelland final report (February 2021).
 Results do not show significant or concerning levels of RCRA elements.
 The completed open pit oxide column 4600-01 head sample was submitted by McClelland to ALS USA Inc. for 4-acid digest with ICP (48 element) and trace mercury analysis for initial consideration of potential environmental concerns.
 Fresh material was deemed to be most representative of the material as mined.
 No material or unusual levels of potential contaminants or processing concerns were identified in this initial work.
 Water chemistry for probable site well make up sources have not been analyzed as part of this work.
-Prior hydrogeologic characterization completed by Tetra Tech Inc. for the Site Improvement Plan - Sacaton Mine Site, for the ASARCO Trust (11 March 2019) indicates water sources may contain natural chloride levels up to approximately 120 ppm which may have an impact on bioleaching if confirmed and not mitigated.
+Prior hydrogeologic characterization completed by Tetra Tech Inc. for the Site Improvement Plan - Sacaton Mine Site, for the ASARCO Trust (March 11, 2019) indicates water sources may contain natural chloride levels up to approximately 120 ppm which may have an impact on bioleaching if confirmed and not mitigated.
+Mr. Sorensen has also reviewed and inspected the ongoing metallurgical testing at the site and information developed by HGS.